About The BC Provincial Nominee Program

 The EMPP helps employers find skilled refugees for positions that can’t be filled domestically due to British Columbia’s labour shortages.
 Successful EMPP applicants arrive in the province as permanent residents and contribute their skills and experience to their new employer and B.C.’s labour market.

 The pilot partners include IRCC, the Province of B.C.
-(BC PNP), United Nations Refugee Agency (UNHCR) and designated non-government organization partners (NGOs).
+(BC PNP), United Nations High Commissioner for Refugees (UNHCR), and designated non-government organization partners (NGOs).

 IRCC will continue intake of EMPP applications under economic immigration pathways.
 IRCC is also responsible for operational oversight and policy direction of the EMPP.

 Our role is to process registrations and applications from EMPP candidates who have the skills and experience to qualify.